-The main focus of the proposed workshop is on identifying and addressing key challenges in Digital Art History scholarship as they occur beyond the startup phase, and to address them successfully as they relate to workshop participate research.
+The main focus of the project is on identifying and addressing key challenges in Digital Art History scholarship as they occur beyond the startup phase, and to address them successfully as they relate to workshop participate research.
 Our goal within the workshop sequence is to share, critically evaluate, and debate approaches, processes, and workflows that jump-start participating research teams into the next phases of their existing work, and then to support one another in implementing that progress over the course of time together as well as through online collaboration.
 The end results of our work will include both participant project work and write-ups of our own research on best practices and processes for the emerging field of Digital Art History.

 Over the course of the workshop and our follow-up activities, we will explore some of the key “hard questions” that arise for digital art history, both as a sub-discipline with art history, and as part of an emergent set of interdisciplinary digital humanities practices.
 We are especially interested in critical approaches to the digital representation of material objects, systems, and phenomena, and in how engagement with those representations leads to new knowledge in the field of art history.
 In particular, we hope to leverage and expand on the natural affinities between digital art historical problems and computational methods.
 In this, we will especially call for applicants who are dealing with art historical questions of scale and perspective, both of which are well suited to mapping and 3D modeling tools.
 Scalable art historical questions are those that require, or would benefit from, computational methods to address.
 If a scholar needs to analyze the 100s of buildings of a vernacular environment of a neighborhood in relation to a major monument or if she is tracing the movement of an entire artist’s oeuvre through patronage networks in time, these are questions that are about both the scale of the evidence as well as a careful attention to the scalability of the analysis.
 Similarly, perspectival art historical questions are those that consider a single or collective object, artifact, or building in light of a critical, temporal or situational point of view.
 Their art historical study might benefit from perspectival restitution, material cost calculations, evidence-rich annotation and modeling, or use-case simulation.
 Emphasizing both ends of this spectrum, fellows of the summer institute will explore theoretical issues related to the concepts of scale and perspective, the particular debates about scale and perspective in digital mapping and 3D modelling, and the methods appropriate to these approaches, attending to both tools and evidence.
 Scale and Perspective are thus unifying themes that tie the development of digital skills to the extension of the art historical problem.
 They will provide a clear set of concepts around which the best applicants can focus their proposal as well as their research time in the seminar.